 - Persistent or chronic sores on your vulva that do not heal

 Having symptoms of vulvar cancer does not mean you have the disease, but it’s important to talk to your doctor and have a thorough exam.
-They’ll examine the inside of your vagina using a speculum and do a pelvic exam.
+They’ll examine the inside of the vagina using a speculum and do a pelvic exam.
 They might also do the following tests:

 Your doctor will take samples of abnormal-looking tissue on the vulva.
 The tissue samples then go to a pathologist, who looks for abnormalities in the cells under a microscope.